 Two-times lossless compression makes this a data-generation rate of at most ≈1.8 MB/s for 1300 hours.
 This is thus the minimum bandwidth required for continuous data transfer.
 The entire data-transportation chain consists of the transfer

-- from the CCD controller’s computers to the main site computer,
+- from the CCD controller’s computer azcam PC to the main site computer bmkmaster,

-- from the RAID array via internet to the MCC home computer in Potsdam.
+- from bmkmaster to the processing computer in Potsdam.

 Above average data rate appears no problem for a standard 1000Base TX ethernet link for local transfer.